Table of Contents

-Although many first-time mothers find it helpful to watch breast-feeding “how to” videos or to work with a lactation coach, these are the basics of positioning your child to latch on to the nipple for feeding.
+How – to: breastfeeding basics?
+Although many first – time mothers find it helpful to watch how – to: breastfeeding basics? videos or to work with a lactation coach, these are the basics of positioning your child to latch on to the nipple for feeding.
+In this article, how – to: breastfeeding basics?

 Find a comfortable location.
 Feeding times can vary significantly from 5-40 minutes.
 You want some place that is quiet with no distractions, especially in the beginning.